rudralad/insights-agent-v1.1/README.md

 ### Python 3.12 Compatibility Note

-If you're using Python 3.12 or later, you may encounter issues with the Playwright-based web scraping (AsyncChromiumLoader).
-This is a known compatibility issue between Python 3.12 and Playwright's asyncio implementation.
+The application will attempt to use Playwright-based web scraping (AsyncChromiumLoader) regardless of Python version.
+While there are known compatibility issues between Python 3.12 and Playwright's asyncio implementation, the code will try to use it and automatically fall back to BeautifulSoup if AsyncChromiumLoader fails.

-The application has been updated to automatically detect Python 3.12 and will fall back to using BeautifulSoup for web scraping, which works reliably across all Python versions.
+If you encounter issues with web scraping:

-If you require the enhanced web scraping capabilities of Playwright:
+- The application will automatically fall back to using BeautifulSoup for web scraping, which works reliably across all Python versions

-- Consider using Python 3.11 instead of 3.12
+- For most reliable results with AsyncChromiumLoader, consider using Python 3.11 instead of 3.12
-- Or wait for future updates to Playwright that will resolve this compatibility issue
+- Future updates to Playwright may resolve the compatibility issues with Python 3.12

 ## Contributing